Week 1: June 8–14, 2025

 poupeh misaghi in full profile, architecture behind.

-Workshop :: poupeh missaghi
+WRITING INTO/THROUGH/BEYOND THE PSYCHE :: poupeh missaghi

 poupeh missaghi is a writer, editor, translator (between English and Persian) and educator.
 Her books include Sound Museum (2024) and trans(re)lating house one (2020), both with Coffee House Press.
 Her translations include Boys of Love by Ghazi Rabihavi (University of Wisconsin Press, 2024), In the Streets of Tehran by Nila (Bonnier Books, 2023), and I’ll be Strong for You by Nasim Marashi (Astra House, 2021).
 She is currently an assistant professor of English and Literary Arts at the University of Denver, and a faculty mentor at the Low-Residency MFA in Creative Writing at the Pacific Northwest College of Art, Portland, OR.